NOTE: See bottom of page for updated version and notes.

-This was just a fun way of framing the way the world of work is moving within a very established framework – Maslow’s Hierarchy of Needs.
-Each element in the hierarchy kind of speaks for itself but here are a few lines of elaboration for each.
+This doodle started out as a fun means of framing the way the world of work is moving within a very established framework – Maslow’s Hierarchy of Needs.
+Each element in the hierarchy kind of speaks for itself.
+I added a few lines of elaboration for each below.
+Over time this post has become the most read and shared of all the posts I have ever written (see screenshots below) so I think it has struck a cord.

 Creativity and Innovation